Minnesota Wildflowers

 Detailed Information

 [photo of leaves] Leaf shape is variable from narrow and long, with a semi-pointed tip (typical) to broadly long and rounded tip (atypical, see more photos below).
 From this variation it can range from 1/3 to 1¼ inches wide and 1 to 4 inches long.
-Leaves have fine wooly hairs on both upper and lower surfaces, are toothless, and irregularly spaced on the stem.
-Stems are weakly erect, unbranched, with 2-3 stems per plant, and are finely woolly.
+Leaves have fine woolly hairs on both upper and lower surfaces, are toothless, and irregularly spaced on the stem.

 Notes: